peacock0803sz/marp-slides/src/pycon-2021/euro.md

 - It would be cleaner to raise a `raise RuntimeError`.
     - The cost of raising exceptions in Python is (relatively) low
-        - The performance would be fine.
+        - The performance would be satisfactory.
 - The lack of null-safe methods in Python is also a factor
     - But if there were such methods, they would be abused.
-    - Null-safe means: a method that does not raise an exception when passed None.
+    - Null-safe means a method that does not raise an exception when passed None.

 ---

 # Callable (callable object)

-Can be used when writing functions that take a function as an argument, such as decorator functions.
+It can be used when writing functions that take a function as an argument, such as decorator functions.

 ```py
 from collections.abc import Callable # since 3.9